newrelic/terraform-provider-newrelic/website/docs/d/notification_destination.html.markdown

   * `prefix` - (Required) The prefix of the token auth.
   * `token` - (Required) Specifies the token for integrating.

+~> **NOTE:** OAuth2 authentication type is not available via terraform for notifications destinations.

 ### Nested `properties` blocks

 Each notification destination type supports a specific set of arguments for the `properties` block: